gitlabhq/gitlabhq/doc/development/documentation/feature-change-workflow.md

 [DevOps stage](https://about.gitlab.com/handbook/product/categories/#devops-stages)
 in your issue or MR, or write within `#docs` on the GitLab Slack.
-- The docs must be merged with the code **by the feature freeze date**, otherwise the feature cannot be included with the release.<!-- TODO: Policy for feature-flagged issues -->
+- The docs must be merged with the code **by the feature freeze date**, otherwise the feature cannot be included with the release.
+A policy for documenting feature-flagged issues is forthcoming and you are welcome to join the [discussion](https://gitlab.com/gitlab-org/gitlab-ce/issues/56813).

 **Reviews and merging**